dxg76/request_logic_VM/README.md

 # request_logic_VM
 This is the directory for all MRSTV logic

+## Contributors
-Dante Gordon dxg2@students.uwf.edu\n
+Dante Gordon dxg2@students.uwf.edu
-Devan Rivera\n
+Devan Rivera
 Repo Creation Date 10/13/24